TENT: A Declarative Slice Spraying Engine for Performant and Resilient Data Movement in Disaggregated LLM Serving: Operational Case Studies with Mooncake TE

 \subsection{Fabric Churn and Manual Recovery}

-The third class of issues arose not from steady-state performance but from ordinary hardware churn in large datacenters.
+The third class of issues arose from ordinary hardware churn in large datacenters.
 Even in well-maintained clusters, components fail and recover continuously.
-In one representative deployment at a leading fintech company, we observed on average 382 failure events per month with a mean repair time of 160.21 minutes (Table~\ref{tab:failure-classification}).
-A clear pattern emerged: GPU-side disturbances dominated the failure surface, with soft errors, thermal excursions, and intermittent device dropouts frequently cascading into communication disruptions.
+In one representative deployment at a leading fintech company, we observed on average 382 failure events per month with a mean repair time of 160.21 minutes, shown in Table~\ref{tab:failure-classification}.

-At the level of the transfer engine, these faults rarely present as a clean \textit{node down}.
-Instead, they appear as abrupt changes in path availability or quality.
-A flapping NIC intermittently stops accepting work requests and changes to a degraded state.
-A faulty cable or congested switch port causes timeouts and long latencies on some rails while others remain healthy.
-For operators, such partial failures are routine; for an engine that has already committed requests to fixed paths and does not track health continuously, they become fatal exceptions.

-Mooncake TE, NCCL, and NIXL with UCX all rely primarily on control-plane mechanisms to handle such events.
-NCCL typically halts collectives when it encounters a transport error and expects the upper layer to tear down and rebuild the communicator.
-UCX reports endpoint failures via callbacks and requires user-space code to drive reconnection and path reselection.
-Mooncake TE permits manual rail selection but does not provide automatic cross-transport failover.
-In Mooncake TE's design, a transfer bound to a particular backend and path failed if that path became unusable, and recovery was delegated to orchestration systems and on-call operators; the data plane could neither reroute in-flight slices around a degraded path nor reintegrate a repaired rail automatically.

-In practice, many of the faults in Table~\ref{tab:failure-classification} were transient or short-lived, yet the control-plane recovery cycle often took minutes.
-During this window, much of the healthy fabric sat underutilized and latency SLOs for inference were frequently violated.
-Worse, when hardware recovered quickly, services often remained in a degraded configuration: jobs that had fallen back from a fast GPU–GPU fabric to a slower host-mediated path tended to stay there until an operator forced a restart or reconfiguration, because nothing in the data plane actively probed and exploited the restored fabric.

-This failure-handling model proved inadequate for disaggregated LLM serving.
-Small, localized glitches could stall critical paths or silently depress capacity long after the underlying problems had been repaired.
-Together with the first two case studies, this completes the picture: static binding fragmented the fabric, state-blind striping squandered multi-rail potential, and control-plane-only recovery turned routine churn into major operational events. \projectname is designed to invert these assumptions by embedding health monitoring, per-slice failover, and backend substitution directly into the data plane, so that the engine itself absorbs many of these disturbances without requiring manual intervention.